rafaeltedesco/auto-barrel-sync/Readme.md

 ```

-4 - Import the package:
+4 - Import the package where you want to use the modules:

 ```javascript